Writers Theatre: Critical reception

 Writers Theatre was called "America's No. 1 theatre company" by The Wall Street Journals drama critic, Terry Teachout, in 2008.

 In 2016, Teachout named Writers Theatre "Company of the Year," adding "The best regional drama company in America now has a home worthy of its shows."

 Its 2010 production of A Streetcar Named Desire directed by David Cromer was reviewed as "The most uniformly well-acted production yet seen" by The New York Times.

 As of the 2024/25 season, the theater had garnered 172 Joseph Jefferson Award nominations and 33 awards.

-Artistic Director, Michael Halberstam, was named the Chicago Tribune's 2013 "Chicagoan of the Year" for Theater, received The 2010 Zelda Fichandler Award, and in 2016 was honored for outstanding theatrical accomplishments and contributions to Chicago theatre by the Joseph Jefferson Awards, and received an Award of Honor from the Illinois Theatre Association.
+Artistic Director, Michael Halberstam, was named the Chicago Tribunes 2013 "Chicagoan of the Year" for Theater, received The 2010 Zelda Fichandler Award, and in 2016 was honored for outstanding theatrical accomplishments and contributions to Chicago theatre by the Joseph Jefferson Awards, and received an Award of Honor from the Illinois Theatre Association.